 The Great Outdoors

-Known for its emphasis on eco and geo-tourism as well as its attention to preserving the environment and natural spaces, Cape May’s beautiful seaside location makes it ideal for water sports such as swimming, kayaking, boating, parasailing and fishing.
-For land lovers, there is biking, golfing and tennis just to name a few.
-Birders can’t wait to add Cape May to their list of must see’s, which includes the spring and fall migrations of birds and butterflies.
+Known for its emphasis on eco & geo-tourism as well as its attention to preserving the environment and natural spaces, Cape May’s beautiful seaside location makes it ideal for water sports such as swimming, kayaking, boating, parasailing and fishing.
+Land lovers, there is biking, golfing and tennis just to name a few.
+Birders can’t wait to add Cape May to their list of must see’s, which includes the spring & fall migrations of birds and butterflies.